 With over 1,400 student organizations, The Ohio State University provides a wide range of opportunities for students to get involved.
 Involvement outside of the classroom is important in receiving a well-rounded education, meeting students with similar interests, and networking in your field of study.
 Below is a list of several organizations that have roots in AEDE.

-The Agribusiness Club is open to all students enrolled in a major program of study at the College of Food, Agricultural, and Environmental Sciences.
+The Agribusiness Club is open to all students enrolled in a CFAES major program of study.

-The Club meets every other Thursday and hosts guest speakers from various agribusinesses who inform students of the work of their organizations, including offering recruitment advice for upcoming internship and job opportunities at their companies.
-Through this interaction students are able to meet prospective employers.
+The Club meets every other Thursday and hosts guest speakers from various agribusinesses who inform students of their work, including offering recruitment advice for upcoming internship and job opportunities at their companies.
+Through this interaction, students are able to meet prospective employers.

 The members also take an annual trip within the U.S. each year to tour agribusiness facilities and meet with representatives working in the field.

 The Club’s major fundraising project includes concession stands at the Farm Science Review.